mithileshbhumca/CurrencyConReactNative/README.md

 # Currency Converter App

+This is a React Native project for a **Currency Converter App**.
+The app allows users to convert a given amount from a selected base country to other currencies, maintain a history of conversions, and navigate seamlessly between a conversion screen and a history screen.

+---

+## Features

+# Currency Converter App

 This is a React Native project for a Currency Converter App.
 The app allows users to convert a given amount from a selected base country to other currencies, maintain a history of conversions, and navigate seamlessly between a conversion screen and a history screen.

 ## Features